techidock/open-source/channel_area/README.md

 A **Allow Scaling** checkbox controls whether shapes can be edited with the mouse or table.
 Use **Undo** and **Redo** to step through previous edits.
 Shape files are saved as SVG under `channel_area/shapes` and managed from the **Manage Shapes** dialog which lets you name, save and reload saved shapes.
+Use the **New Channel** dialog to choose a shape type, units and dimensions when starting a drawing.

 Two buttons under the canvas let you rotate the shape while keeping it anchored at the bottom centre.
 Use **One Point Down** to place a single vertex on the baseline or **Two Points Down** to place a flat edge along the baseline.

-Adjust the **Water Height** field to draw a blue line at that level and see the water area.
+Use the **Water Height** box below the canvas to draw a blue line at the chosen level and see the water area.
 The line spans only the width of the current shape.

 A dashed orange rectangle indicates the shape's bounding box so you can see its maximum width and height.
 These values are listed below the canvas.